With such a profusion of types of GPU video memory, also known as VRAM, you’re bound to be a bit perplexed about which is the best choice.

 Its full name is GDDR5 SDRAM, which stands for graphics double data rate type five synchronous dynamic random-access memory.
 This lengthy abbreviation might look confusing, but we’ll do our best to break it down.

-The graphics double data rate part is largely self-explanatory.
+The graphics double data rate part is largely self-evident.
 If that isn’t enough, just know that DDR means a bus is performing data transfer at rising and falling edges of the clock signal.
 This means the data transfer is available twice during a single clock cycle, thus doubling the performance of the previous standard SDR (Single Data Transfer).

-The “type five” part is intriguing as GDDR5 is based on DDR4, despite the name suggesting an improvement.
+The “type five” part is fascinating as GDDR5 is based on DDR4, despite the name suggesting an improvement.
 While there are differences, the truth is that these memory types are made for specific purposes, and each does exactly what it was designed to do.

 So, how efficient is GDDR5?